8 Unit tests

 All 1 tests passed.

 At last, you might also want to use the expectEqualStrings() function.
 As the name suggests, you can use this function to test if two strings are equal or not.
-Just provide the two string objects that you want to compare, as inputs to the functions.
+Just provide the two string objects that you want to compare, as inputs to the function.

-If the function finds any existing difference between the two strings, then, the function will raise an error, and also, print an error message that shows the exact difference between the two string objects provided, as the example below demonstrates:
+If the function finds any existing differences between the two strings, then, the function will raise an error, and also, print an error message that shows the exact difference between the two string objects provided, as the example below demonstrates:

 const std = @import("std");